davidblakneymoore/A-Function-for-Determining-the-Optimal-Sigmoid-Function-for-Fitting-Binary-Response-Data/README.md

 `Number_of_Iterations = 1000` is the number of iterations each Markov chain Monte Carlo simulation undergoes.
 The default value for this argument is `1000`.
 More iterations lead to more precise results, but the program will take longer to run.

 `Thinning_Rate = 1` describes how many iterations of the Markov chain Monte Carlo simulation are performed per stored value.
 The default value for this argument is `1`.
-For example, if the thinning rate is 3, every third iteration of the Markov chain Monte Carlo simulation would be stored as model output.
+For example, if the thinning rate is 3, every third iteration of a Markov chain Monte Carlo simulation would be stored as model output.

 `Burn_in_Value = 100` is the number of initial iterations of each Markov chain Monte Carlo simulation that are discarded.
 The default value of this argument is `100`.
 Typically, it takes several iterations for parameter estimates to stabilize, so it is worthwhile to discard the first several iterations so they are not used in the final parameter estimates.
 It is often worth looking at plots of how parameter estimates change with Markov chain Monte Carlo iteration to ensure enough initial iterations are discarded and parameter estimates stabilize properly.

-`Number_of_Chains = 3` is the number of separate Markov chain Monte Carlo iterations that will be run.
+`Number_of_Chains = 3` is the number of separate Markov chain Monte Carlo simulations that will be run.
 The default, `3`, is common, and fewer than 3 is not recommended.

 `Working_Directory = getwd()` is the working directory in which to save the .txt files used by the `R2jags::jags()` function.